 Altova XMLSpy is the world's best selling XML editor for modeling, editing, transforming, and debugging XML and related technologies.

-The XMLSpy XML Editor abstracts away the complexity of working with XML and related technologies through its intuitive user interface and rich variety of XML editing views and options.
-Whether you prefer to develop in a text-based or graphical XML viewer, XMLSpy provides intelligent XML editing guidance and entry-helpers as you type, and troubleshooting is fast and easy with the industry's most standards-conformant XML validator.
+The XMLSpy XML editor and viewer abstracts away the complexity of working with XML and related technologies through its intuitive user interface and rich variety of XML editing views and options.
+Whether you prefer to edit XML documents in a text-based or graphical XML viewer, XMLSpy provides intelligent guidance and entry-helpers as you type, and troubleshooting is fast and easy with the industry's most standards-conformant XML validator.

 The graphical XML Schema editor in XMLSpy allows you to create schemas in a visual, drag-and-drop manner, so you can focus on the semantics of your schema while leaving the syntactical details of the XML Schema language to XMLSpy.
 In addition to rich XML Schema 1.0 and 1.1 editing and validation, the following XSD tools are provided: